-28. Capital commitments
+27. Capital commitments

-There were no capital commitments as at 31 March 2012 (2011: nil)
+There were no capital commitments as at 31 March 2013 (2012: nil)

-29. Trustees report 2011-12
+28. Trustees report 2012-13

-The trustees of the pension fund are the members for the time being of the Pension Fund Committee, who at 31 March 2012 were Councillors Abraham, Barry, Bingham, Churchman, Hunter-Henderson, Mazillius and Whittle.
-The committee is advised by the Strategic Director of Resources and Hymans Robertson, the fund's actuaries.
+The trustees of the pension fund are the members for the time being of the Pension Fund Committee, who at 31 March 2013 were Councillors Bingham (chair), Abraham, Barry, Churchman, Hutchinson, Ward and Whittle.
+Changes to committee membership after the year end, following the local elections, are detailed in note 6.

+The committee is advised by the Strategic Director of Resources, Mercer Limited, the fund's investment consultants, and Hymans Robertson LLP, the fund's actuaries.
 In addition, non-voting representatives from the admitted bodies and the staff union attend the committee.